 The information on this page refers to firmware v2.49e and higher.

-The STorM32-Link refers to a communication link between the STorM32 gimbal controller and a drone's flight controller, in order to achieve advanced performance which otherwise would not be possible.
+The STorM32-Link refers to a communication link between the STorM32 gimbal controller and a drone's flight controller for exchanging low-level data, in order to achieve advanced performance which otherwise would not be possible.

 The primary goal of the STorM32-Link is too overcome two general and hard-to-tackle issues with 3-axis gimbals, namely the drifting of the yaw axis and the tilting of the horizon in high-g flight maneuvers such as high-speed turns.
-The respective mechanisms are called Yaw Drift Compensation and Horizon Drift Compensation, and both are available, for T-STorM32, since firmware v2.35e, as demonstrated by the videos below.
+The respective mechanisms are called Yaw Drift Compensation and Horizon Drift Compensation, and both are demonstrated in the videos below.
 The STorM32-Link may allow us to achieve further innovative features in the future, such as precision yaw pan modes or automatic recalibration at startup.

-The physical connection used by the STorM32-Link is also used for exchanging the conventional serial commands for controlling the gimbal (these commands are described in the article Serial Communication).
-However, although the same bus is shared, this communication must not be considered part of the STorM32-Link; it's like TCP and UDP, they both share the same physical connection, but TCP is not UDP and vice versa.
+Maybe confusingly, the physical connection used for the STorM32-Link is also used for exchanging the conventional serial commands for controlling and operating the gimbal (these commands are described in the article Serial Communication).
+However, although the same bus is shared, this communication must not be considered part of the STorM32-Link.

 What this means is that these two aspects of the communication should be distinguished: